-TRIP is proud to partner with the Troy Drug Free Community Coalition (Troy DFCC) and to host the organization at our office.
-The work of the Troy DFCC is to reduce substance abuse among young people and build a safer, more prosperous community for all.
-This is very much in line with TRIP’s mission and community-building efforts.
+TRIP is proud to partner with the Troy Drug Free Community Coalition (DFCC) and to host the organization at our office.

 The Troy DFCC emerged from the Troy Neighborhoods Action Coalition (TNAC), a consortium of the city’s numerous neighborhood groups.
 Many TNAC discussions focused on quality of life issues, including drug and alcohol abuse, crime, and disengaged youth.
-Recognizing that they could be more effective in addressing issues together, the Troy DFCC was formed to focus more narrowly on these issues.
+The Troy DFCC was formed to focus more narrowly on these issues.

-In the beginning some of the neighborhood groups began partnering with Community Police, youth agencies, and Weed and Seed Program.
+In the beginning, some of the neighborhood groups began partnering with community police, youth agencies, and the Weed and Seed Program.
 The focus was on providing youth with positive opportunities.
-Scholarships to the “elite” Arts Center of the Capital Region were provided to underprivileged youth.
-One young man turned out to be quite a talented potter.
-His mother claims this new interest saved him from joining a street gang.
-Scholarships were also secured to sleep-away camps run by the NYS Department of Environmental Conservation.
+These included scholarships to the Arts Center of the Capital Region and to sleep-away camps run by the NYS Department of Environmental Conservation.
 These early programs were highly successful and paved the way for Troy’s youth to change themselves for the better.

 The Troy Drug Free Community Coalition involves community members from various sectors including youth (18 or younger), parents, business, media, school, youth-serving organization, law enforcement, religious/fraternal organizations, civic/ volunteer groups, healthcare, government, and ATOD (Alcohol, Tobacco, Other Drugs) prevention organizations.